 6. Brazil Shares a Border with Almost Every Other South American Country

 To the south, it is bordered by Uruguay, Paraguay, and Argentina.
-In fact, Argentina and Brazil even share the Iguazu Falls
+In fact, Argentina and Brazil even share Iguazu Falls.

-Brazil shares borders with Bolivia and Peru on its western side, while Colombia lies to the northwest.
+Brazil shares borders with Bolivia and Peru on its western side.
+Colombia is the other nation that lies to the northwest.

 Sharing a border with almost every single one of the South American countries gives Brazil a distinct strategic advantage.
 It facilitates trade, cultural exchanges, and cooperation on various fronts.